sbg/sevenbridges-python/README.md

 ---------

-In order to run tests clone this repository, position yourself in the root of the cloned project and after installing requirements-dev.txt,
+In order to run tests clone this repository, position yourself in the root of the cloned project and after installing `requirements.txt` (or `requirements2.txt` if using python 2), invoke:
-invoke: :

-    $ py.test
+    $ pytest

 Authentication and Configuration
 --------------------------------